CoreyMcCoy/chrome-extension-dad-joke/README.md

 Once installed, and a user, creates a new tab or window, this extension will override their normal "new tab" behavior and substitute a page displaying a side-splitting Dad Joke made possible by the [icanhazdadjoke API](https://icanhazdadjoke.com/api 'icanhazdadjoke.com').

+### Accessibility

+The text color changes for readability.